magnusvk/counter_culture/README.md

 Manually populating counter caches with dynamicall over-written foreign keys (```:foreign_key_values``` option) is not supported.
 You will have to write code to handle this case yourself.

+#### Polymorphic associations

+counter_culture currently does *not* support polymorphic associations.
+Check [this issue](https://github.com/bestvendor/counter_culture/issues/4) for progress and alternatives.

 ## Contributing to counter_culture

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.